Master of arts (MA)

 I applied the content and models in the book to my consulting practices and by the end of the first semester I secured enough new contracts to pay the tuition for entire program Organizational Change Leadership student and professional consultant

-With our traditional format, students design their own program plans from a catalogue of hybrid, face-to-face, and online classes.
+With our traditional format, students design their own program plans from a catalog of hybrid, face-to-face, and online classes.
 Hybrid classes meet one night per month in Kalamazoo and Grand Rapids, and face-to-face classes meet weekly in Kalamazoo.

 Students complete the program at their own paces.
 Some students prefer to take two courses per semester completing the program in 2 years.
 Other students desire a slower pace and complete the program by taking one course per semester completing the program in 3 years.